opendocsg/slw-judgments-backfill/2016_SGHC_207/report.md

 not pass on to his estate.” [note: 35] This is because LKY would not be able to know at the time of contracting who the eventual executors of his estate would be and given the highly sensitive nature of the Transcripts’ contents, he could not have intended that an unknown third party, with unknown political acumen, could acquire his rights in the Transcripts under cl 2(c).

 23     Specifically, regarding the Plaintiff’s asserted right to obtain a copy of the Transcripts, the Government took the position the LKY estate does not have such a right.
 This was because the retention of copyright to LKY under cl 2(a) was for a special purpose and different from the “usual commercial exploitative reasons”, evidenced by the separation of possession of the copyrighted material from the copyright holder, unlike the usual scenario where the copyright holder retains physical possession.
-The Government sought to draw a distinction between the ownership of the copyright in the Transcripts and ownership of the tangible medium in which they were expressed, relying on the High Court’s decision in _Lee Kien Meng v Cintamani Frank_ [2015] SGHC 109, by submitting that while LKY retained ownership of the copyright, the physical custody of the tape recordings and Transcripts produced therefrom remained with the Government under the terms of the Interview Agreement.
+The Government sought to draw a distinction between the ownership of the copyright in the Transcripts and ownership of the tangible medium in which they were expressed, relying on the High Court’s decision in _Lee Kien Meng v Cintamani Frank_ <span class="citation">[2015] SGHC 109</span>, by submitting that while LKY retained ownership of the copyright, the physical custody of the tape recordings and Transcripts produced therefrom remained with the Government under the terms of the Interview Agreement.

 **The Court’s decision**